hstandeffer/harrisonstandefferblog/content/blog/simulating-sql-joins-with-mongoose/index.md

 ---
-title: Referencing Documents in Other Collections with Mongoose
+title: Join Multiple Collections with Mongoose
 date: "2020-06-26T00:00:00Z"
 description: "How to simulate a SQL-like 'JOIN' in NoSQL databases with Mongoose's 'populate' method"
 tags: ['mongoose', 'react', 'express']